Layr-Labs/incredible-squaring-avs/README.md

 ### Operator

-The operator code can be found on `/operator` folder.
+The operator code can be found on [`/operator` folder](https://github.com/Layr-Labs/incredible-squaring-avs/tree/dev/operator).

-The operator main logic is focused on this segment:
+The operator main logic is focused on this segment from [operator.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/operator.go#L340-L363):

 ```go
 	for {